jrmenzel/vimix_os/docs/kernel/syscalls/calling_syscall.md

 - Add a macro call to `usys.pl` (`entry("my_call");`)
 - Add the kernel side function declaration to `syscall.h` (`void sys_my_call();`) and add it to the `syscalls` array which maps the syscall numbers to functions (`[SYS_my_call] sys_my_call,`).
 - Implement `void sys_my_call();` (other implementations are in `syscalls/sys_*.c`).
+- Add documentation and add it to the [syscalls list](syscalls.md).

 ---